lszomoru/vscode-vsts/README.md

 # Visual Studio Team Services extension
 Using the Visual Studio Team Services extension for Visual Studio Code you can keep an eye on the health of Visual Studio Team Services using the status bar indicator as well as use the commands from the [command palette](https://code.visualstudio.com/docs/editor/codebasics#_command-palette) to perform version control, and work item tracking actions against your Visual Studio Team Services acount.

+## Features
+The features are available through the commands that were added to the [command palette](https://code.visualstudio.com/Docs/editor/codebasics#_command-palette) as well as the [key bindings](https://code.visualstudio.com/docs/customization/keybindings) associated with each: *Open Visual Studio Team Services support website (`Ctrl+V Ctrl+S`)*, *Open Visual Studio Team Services work items website (`Ctrl+V Ctrl+W`)*, *Create Visual Studio Team Services work item (`Ctrl+V Ctrl+N`)*, *Create Visual Studio Team Services task from selection (`Ctrl+V Ctrl+T`)*, *Query Visual Studio Team Services work items (`Ctrl+V Ctrl+Q`)*, *Open in Visual Studio Team Services (`Ctrl+V Ctrl+O`)*, *Annotate in Visual Studio Team Services (`Ctrl+V Ctrl+A`)*, *View history in Visual Studio Team Services (`Ctrl+V Ctrl+H`)*, *View pull requests in Visual Studio Team Services (`Ctrl+V Ctrl+P`)*.

+### Visual Studio Team Services health, account, and team project indicators
+Based on the settings in ```settings.json``` two visual indicators are added to the Visual Studio Code status bar.
+One for the health of Visual Studio Team Services and one for the Visual Studio Team Service account/team project that the extension is connected to.
+Clicking the service health indicator will open the support website, while clicking the account/team project indicator will open the work item management website.
+### Create new work item
+### Create task from selection
+Create a new Visual Studio Team Services task from a single-line text selection to easily track tasks from comments.
+A link to the newly created task will be automatically injected into the editor.
+This feature is only available for JavaScript, TypeScript, TypeScript React, and C# files.
+### Query work items
+Execute a work item querie stored in the "My Queries" folder and open a work item that is returned by the query.
+### Open/annotate file, view history/pull requests

 ## Installation
 Before [installing](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-extensions) this extension, if you have installed any of the two extensions listed below, please  [uninstall](https://code.visualstudio.com/docs/editor/extension-gallery#_uninstall-an-extension) them as the features included in those extensions have been ported into this extension along with extra functionality that is availability only in this extension.
 * [Visual Studio Team Services health indicator](https://marketplace.visualstudio.com/items/lszomoru.vscode-vsts-status)